ev3dev/ev3dev.github.io/docs/networking.md

 out our [Connecting to the Internet via Bluetooth](/docs/tutorials/connecting-to-the-internet-via-bluetooth/) tutorial.

+### With a USB Ethernet adapter

+If you have a USB Ethernet adapter (or can buy one) which supports Linux, you can use it to access the network from your EV3.
+Just plug it into the brick and connect the adapter to an ethernet cable; no configuration is needed.

-# Tethering to a host PC (no internet access)
+# Tethering to a host PC (no Internet access)

-If you don't need to connect your brick to the Internet, you can use tether it to a PC.
+If you don't need to connect your brick to the Internet, you can use a technology called "tethering" to connect it directly to a PC.
 This can sometimes require less configuration than other options.
 Some of these guides may be partially incomplete on certain platforms.

 ### With Bluetooth